Auto Insurance in Philadelphia, PA (The Complete Guide)

 - Property Damage Liability – $5,000 per accident

-- Medical Benefits – $5,000 medical coverage for you and others covered by your policy
+- Medical Benefits – $5,000 medical coverage for you and others in the vehicle with you regardless of fault

 However, you should consider adding important coverages for increased protection.

 For high coverage, you can consider increasing your liability limits and opting for the following relevant coverages:

 However, not all options may be relevant to you.
 Pick wisely and save on your insurance premium while remaining financially safe.

 Best Car Insurance for Credit History Rates

 Insurance companies use your credit score while calculating your insurance rates.
 Watch the following video to understand how your credit score is used to calculate your insurance rate.